EARLY ADMISSION TO MASTER’S DEGREE PROGRAM IN ECONOMICS

 |ECON 5810||Econometrics Models And Methods I||4|

-The graduate adviser may waive the ECON 5300 requirement for students who have an adequate background in mathematics.
+The graduate director may waive the ECON 5300 requirement for students who have an adequate background in mathematics.

-2. Any courses taken at the graduate level outside of the department of economics must be approved by the graduate adviser.
+2. Any courses taken at the graduate level outside of the department of economics must be approved by the graduate director.

 3. Credits in excess of seven hours in economics courses numbered 6000 through 6990 will not ordinarily be applicable to the 30 hours.